activeadmin/activeadmin/docs/2-resource-customization.md

 The resource will then be available at `/admin/articles`.

-This will also change the key of the resource params passed to the controller.
-In Rails 4, the `permitted_params` key will need to be changed from `:post` to `:article`.

 ## Customize the Namespace

 We use the `admin` namespace by default, but you can use anything: